What is a probation period?

 Termination of contract during the probation period

-According to the UAE Federal Law article no. 120, the employer has the right to terminate an employment contract if it's observed that the employee isn’t productive enough.
+According to the UAE Federal Law (Federal Decree-Law No. 33 of 2021, Article 9), the employer has the right to terminate an employment contract during probation by giving the employee a written notice of at least 14 days.
 This also applies in a case where the employee goes against the company policy or as stipulated in the Labor Law.

 30 days notice period